MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ---
-title: Governance in Power Automate for dekstop
+title: Governance in Power Automate for desktop
 description: Learn how to configure Power Automate for desktop using Windows registry keys.
 author: georgiostrantzas
 ms.topic: conceptual